mazalbalay/yad2-web-site-client/README.md

 Upload ads and of course delete and edit.
 Offline client will have view only option.
 This project uses react api redux and backwind.
-The site is also optimized for mobile
+The site is also responsive for mobile.